shikokuchuo/mirai/README.md

 Designed for simplicity, a ‘mirai’ evaluates an arbitrary expression asynchronously, resolving automatically upon completion.

-Leverages ‘nanonext’ and the underlying ‘NNG’ (Nanomsg Next Gen) library to provide efficient task scheduling, scalability beyond R connection limits, and transports faster than TCP/IP for inter-process communications.
+Leverages ‘nanonext’ and ‘NNG’ (Nanomsg Next Gen) to provide efficient task scheduling, scalability beyond R connection limits, and transports faster than TCP/IP for inter-process communications.

 `mirai()` returns a ‘mirai’ object immediately. ‘mirai’ (未来 みらい) is Japanese for ‘future’.